 Logitech’s G series of products are constantly pushing the envelope when it comes to gaming peripherals, and their mice are no exception.
 A great example is their G Pro wireless gaming mouse, a mouse that has no cable, and no latency, something that was thought to be impossible.

 The Lightspeed Wireless system delivers a rock-solid 1ms report rate connection.
 Paired with the Hero 16K sensor that can reach up to 16,000 DPI, and put inside a truly lightweight design, you’ve got an excellent mouse on your hands.
-And yes, weight matters when you’re looking for the best wireless mouse for Fortnite – how else are you going to do those quick flick sniper shots from a distance?
+And yes, weight matters when you’re looking for the a wireless mouse – how else are you going to do those quick flick sniper shots from a distance?

 The G Pro comes with its own wireless receiver, and it’s compatible with Logitech’s Powerplay charging mousepad.
 If you have one, it charges your mouse as it sits on top, so you don’t have to recharge it.
 There’s also the four removable side buttons and ambidextrous design which make this a very customizable mouse.
 Oh, and there’s also the Lightsync compatible light-up logo to add some RGB to your setup.